structured-query-language/structured-query-language.github.io/RANGE-clause-in-window-functions-practical-examples.md

 ## Example 3.
 Webpage Views.
 Running sum of pageviews by customer in the last 60 days

-### Analysis Goal

-Take all the items in a brand and looking back 3 weeks including current (so 3 rows for each item) and calculate the average of the cycle length column.

 ### Input data

 |DATE_VIEWED|VIEWS|CUSTOMER_ID|